The following Planning practice note provides comprehensive and up to date legal information covering:

 However, a significant portion of social housing is delivered through the planning system, by private developers.
 LPAs are required to ensure that their local plans meets the needs for market and affordable housing.
 When an LPA identifies a need for affordable housing, they should set policies which require developers of market housing to provide a certain percentage of affordable homes (typically around 30%), which will usually be purchased and managed by a registered provider.
 It then becomes a requirement of the grant of planning permission that a certain percentage of the residential component of a development is provided as affordable housing, secured through an obligation entered into under section 106 of the Town and Country Planning Act 1990 (a section 106 obligation).

 The National Planning Policy Framework (NPPF) sets out the government’s national planning policy in England.
-A revised
+A revised draft of the NPPF was published

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.